|Campsite at Arrowhead Campground, Tobesofkee park|

 My wife, however, was not happy.
 I can always tell.
 Most husbands can.
 Backing the little camper into place is usually a quick, mundane task.
 When sparks fly for seemingly no reason, however, it is an indication of bigger problems, such as: “Don’t bother to park, we aren’t staying!”

 We arrived at this recently rebuilt county park on Lake Tobesofkee on a beautiful Friday afternoon in May, 2010.
+We were just a few miles west of the I-475 Interstate bypass of Macon, Georgia.
 We had just driven from Watsadler Campground, a U.S. Army Corps of Engineers facility on Lake Hartwell, about 150 miles north.
 We had spent the last four days at Watsadler with good friends, laughing, enjoying good cooking, and some very good kayaking.
 They were the people who got us hooked on travel-trailer camping in the first place.
 It had been a very rewarding four days.

-The Tobesofkee park also appeared to be a nice park, being rebuilt from a disastrous tornado that destroyed the campground on Mother’s Day, 2008, but the sites are smaller and much closer together than Watsadler.
+The Tobesofkee park appeared to be a nice park, being rebuilt from a disastrous tornado that destroyed the campground on Mother’s Day, 2008.
 It is a hilly site, with many of the trees just now showing signs of recovery from the wrath of Mother Nature.

 The experience at the Bibb county-run park started with a great welcoming by the gate attendant, who let us drive into the mostly-filled park and see if we wanted a better, or shadier location than the one we had reserved sight unseen.
 After a quick drive-through, we hurriedly drove back to the gate and said the site we originally reserved was just fine!
 Unfortunately, we couldn’t see the sea-wall at the end of the campsite site from our quick drive-through.
 That abrupt water’s edge prevented us from launching our kayaks directly from the campsite.
 We were not happy with the three dollar a day charge for each of the two kayaks we had strapped to the top of our little SUV.